Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 be unique for that Agent, but multiple Agents can have a Sensor Component with the same name).

-Visual observations also supports stacking, bu specifying `Observation Stacks` to a value greater than 1.
+Visual observations also support stacking, by specifying `Observation Stacks` to a value greater than 1.
 The visual observations from the last `stackSize-1` steps will be stacked on the last dimension (channel dimension).